 The future pace of production also depends on whether global growth continues to cool, damping demand.
 The euro-area economy shrank from April to June, the third straight quarter without expansion, according to the European Union’s statistics office.
 China’s growth decelerated last quarter from a year earlier for the six consecutive time.

-“We remain cognizant that there is the potential for further deterioration of the world economies,” Rick Cote, president and chief operating officer of watchmaker Movado Group Inc. (MOV), said during an Aug.
+“We remain cognizant that there is the potential for further deterioration of the world economies,” Rick Cote, president and chief operating officer of watchmaker Movado Group Inc. (MOV:US), said during an Aug.
 28 earnings call.
 “Our plans continue to anticipate moderate growth in North America, modest growth in Northern Europe, declines in Southern Europe and solid growth in Asia and South America.”

 To contact the reporter on this story: Alex Kowalski in Washington at email@example.com

 To contact the editor responsible for this story: Christopher Wellisz at firstname.lastname@example.org